moggces/CurveVisualizationGUI/README.md

 CurveVisualizationGUI
 =====================

 A R Shiny interface to allow the user to visualize the concentration-response data in a line-point fashion.
+User can overlay or parallel pathways based on compounds.
+Or overlay compounds + parallel pathways.

 Input
 -----

 Tab-delimited files with five sets of required columns:

-- compound identification columns: *Chemical.ID* and *Chemical.Name* columns
+- compound identification columns: *Chemical.ID* and *Chemical.Name* columns.
+This is the basic unit that will be presented as a plot.
 - concentration columns: *conc[0-9]+* columns (e.g., conc0, conc1, conc2, ... etc.)
   - unit: log-transformed concentrations
 - response columns: *resp[0-9]+* columns (e.g., resp0, resp1, resp2, ... etc.)
   - unit: -100% - 0% - 100%; 0% is the baseline
 - pathway column: *pathway* column
-- readout column: *readout* column
+- readout column: *readout* column.
+It is a flexible column.
+Different readouts will have different colors in the plots.
+The common format: parent.batch (e.g. luc.1 for TR or BG1ER pathway) and kid.batch (via.1 for TR viability assay)

 These five components construct the line-point plots (raw option)